How does this intranet plugin work?

-You must login to the Dashboard / Media Library and there is a search function in the top right.
+We do provide a Simple Files Search plugin in our Members area (which is currently in beta).
+Alternatively, login to the Dashboard / Media Library and there is a search function in the top right.
 The default frontend search function provided by WordPress is very limited, but there are plugins available to extend it’s functionality.
 I recommend using this one, which is what we use for our site: http://wordpress.org/

 Why can’t I create a folder, or rename or upload a file or set permissions using Simple Files?

 You must click on the confirmation buttons in the pop-up windows for these operations to work properly rather than hitting Enter or Return.
 These functions use AJAX which is browser based code that needs buttons in the browser to activate/save settings.

 All I get is a whirling “Loading” messages for Simple Files, what happened?